tstack/lnav/docs/source/intro.rst

 Introduction
 ============

-The Log File Navigator, lnav, is an enhanced log file viewer that takes advantage of any semantic information that can be gleaned from the files being viewed, such as timestamps and log levels.
+The Log File Navigator, **lnav**, is an enhanced log file viewer that takes advantage of any semantic information that can be gleaned from the files being viewed, such as timestamps and log levels.
 Using this extra semantic information, lnav can do things like interleaving